Taylorthecreator06/Taylor-Williams-Profile/index.md

 <img src="https://github.com/Taylorthecreator06/Taylor-Williams-Profile/blob/master/assets/images/Grad photo.JPEG?raw=true" width="50%" hspace="20" align="right">

-*This unofficial profile was created as a demo of a job market website in Jekyll, hosted on GitHub Pages.*

-My name is Mission III, and I am the official Huskie mascot at Northern Illinois University.
+My name is Taylor Williams, and I am a sophomore majoring in Computer Science at Northern Illinois University.

-I am a Siberian Husky with striking blue eyes and beautiful black-and-white markings.
-My role includes boosting school spirit, entertaining crowds, and representing NIU at various events.
+I love all things tech!
+Some of my favorites are programming, Cybersecurity, and Game development!
+With my Computer Science degree, I plan to become a white-hat hacker.
+This means that I will hack into systems to determine if they are secure.

 ### Background